Brick-Briceno/SBR/README.md

 but... and if it's melodic?

 However, in case of containing generators, effects or any musical data
-such as notes, tones, thythms or a groups, everything will be
+such as notes, tones, rhythms or a groups, everything will be
 processed left to right in this order

 Examples: